Fiftieth Anniversary of Queen Elizabeth II’s 1959 Trip to Canada

 On her last day in Canada, in a radio message, Queen Elizabeth addressed her subjects in both French and English to thank all Canadians for their warm welcome.
 She returned to London from Nova Scotia at the beginning of August, leaving behind many happy memories throughout Canada.Filed under British Royals

-Tagged Anniversary, Canada, Elizabeth II, Official Visit, The Duke of Edinburgh, United States of America.
+Tagged Anniversary, Canada, Elizabeth II of the United Kingdom, Official Visit, The Duke of Edinburgh, United States of America.